 - Pressure washing – Homeowners might choose to pressure wash their roof because of issues such as moss buildup.
 But they can severely damage their roof in the process because of the strong force of pressure washing.

 - Ventilation – Improper attic ventilation can also nullify your roofing warranty.
 Inadequate venting can trap heat in your attic and wear out your shingles.

 In a nutshell, before installing that new satellite dish, solar panel or skylight, make sure you can do the work without turning your roof warranty into a useless piece of paper.

 If you want roof work, contact the company that installed the roof first.
 Your original roofing company can help you understand if the work you want to be done will void your warranty before you hire someone to start drilling holes through shingles.
 Also, your roofing company can coordinate with the contractor doing new work to make sure your warranty stays valid.
 If you didn’t like your original roofer or he or she is no longer in business, contact a reputable roofing contractor.

 Click here for Total Home Roofing Warranty Terms & Conditions.

-About Total Home Roofing: Total Home Roofing is a Residential and Commercial roofing company based in Rockledge, FL, founded in 2006, Total Home roofing has over 150 employees and offices in the following areas: Brevard County, Orlando, Tampa, St. Petersburg, Bradenton, Naples, Port St Lucie, Jacksonville, Atlanta GA, Cincinnati Ohio, Columbus Ohio, Phoenix AZ, Austin TX, San Antonio, Texas.
+Total Home Roofing is a Residential and Commercial roofing company based in Rockledge, FL – founded in 2006.
+Total Home Roofing has offices in the following areas: Brevard County, Orlando, Tampa, St. Petersburg, Bradenton, Naples, Port St Lucie, Jacksonville, Atlanta GA, Phoenix AZ, Austin TX, San Antonio, Texas.